mojaloop/pisp-project/docker-local-mojaloop/README.md

 ```
-Running the services separately in terminals is recommended
+Running the services separately in different terminals is recommended

+Run

-Run docker-compose up account-lookup-service then close once the service is ready.
+docker-compose up account-lookup-service

+Then close once the service is ready.
 Proceed to stop account-lookup-service and proceed with the following commands.
 ALS needs to be run initially so it setups properly.

 docker-compose up central-ledger